content-left-bg.png

 • ensures the principal understands the requirements of the School performance policy and this procedure

-• negotiates with the principal their role in and support for school performance planning, monitoring, reviewing and reporting processes
+• ensures principal accountability for performance outcomes achieved by the school through planning, monitoring, reviewing and reporting processes

-• co-ensures the needs-based identification, scheduling and designation of EIB school review types
+• co-ensures the needs-based identification, scheduling and designation of SRR school review types

-• conducts, or supports (for self-determined review types), EIB school reviews
+• conducts, or supports (for school-led review types), SRR school reviews

 Internal Audit Branch: